 I want my kids to have a restful and relaxing summer- yet stuff has just got to get done!
 In my post 4 Tips on How to Avoid the Summer Slide I talk about how we have developed a summer homework plan for each of our children involving math review, daily reading, and a weekly writing assignment, and how I plan to reward them for their efforts.

-I created this chore chart for kids to help them stay on top of their summer chores!
+I created this summer chore chart for kids to help them stay on top of their summer chores!
 (And you can get your own free copy- at the bottom of this post!)
 Love the adorable printed clipboards?
 I got mine a few years back- but you can find some similar printed clipboards here This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. !

 Each child has chores assigned for the summer- some are daily and some are required just once weekly.
-The kids each had input as to what chores they wanted to take on this summer… and of course the chores truly won't take up tons of their time (contrary to their initial protests on the matter!).
+The kids each had input as to what chores they wanted to take on this summer, and the chores truly won't take up tons of their time (contrary to their initial protests on the matter!).

 If you are looking for some more ideas to enjoy your summer with the kids, check out these posts:

 - Free Printable Family Summer Bucket List